umich-brcf-bioinf/2021-10-18-UM-SWC-Lessons/_episodes/03-intro-git-github.md

 ```
 {: .output}

-See the actual differences between the working copy of the file and the last
+See the actual differences between the working dir of the file and the last
 commit with  `git diff`:

 ```